canadaprogrammer/introducing_swiftui/README.md

 - You'll create a model to store data that you can pass into your view.

 1. Drag landmarkData.json in the downloaded files' Resources folder into your project's navigation pane;

    1. in the dialog that appears, select "Copy items if needed" and the Landmarks target, and then click Finish.
    2. You will use this sample data throughout the remainder of this tutorial, and for all that follow.
-2. Choose File > New > File to create a new `Swift file` in your project, and name it Landmark.swift.
-3. Define a Landmark structure with a few properties matching names of some of the keys in the landmarkData.json data file.

    - ```json
      [